Mitigating cyber threats post pandemic

 “If you think about use cases such as remote surgery, autonomous cars, smart medical implants, or even governments promoting smart cities – they all need not only fast and reliable connectivity but also strong security,” Röttgermann says.

-He adds that Deutsche Telekom Global Carrier already has one of the most “comprehensive” security portfolios on the market – something that will strengthen IoT security.
+He adds that Deutsche Telekom Global Carrier already has one of the most “comprehensive” security portfolios on the market.

-Alongside this, Röttgermann says, Deutsche Telekom led an ITW Global Leaders’ Forum (GLF) working group to publish a Code of Conduct for the direct peering of critical, transnational IoT traffic.
+Alongside this, Röttgermann says, Deutsche Telekom led the ITW Global Leaders’ Forum (GLF) working group to publish a Code of Conduct for the direct peering of IoT traffic.

+It was established to address the lack of technical and commercial frameworks and standards regarding the separation of different types of IoT traffic by quality of service when crossing international borders and networks.

-“Without initiatives like this, enterprise customers would not be able to guarantee the stability of their products to end users,” he adds.
+“Without initiatives like this, enterprise customers would not be able to guarantee the stability of their products to end users,” Röttgermann says.